· · · · ·

 My grandma used to make Orange Nut Bread every Christmas.
 I like to make it every year to think of her, and to use as a holiday food gift.
 The orange flavor and pecans are perfect paired with a nice cup of warm tea.

-Use Orange Nut Bread as Gifts
+Orange Nut Bread for Gifting

 If you’d like to make some as a gift for your friends or family, you may either bake the batter in small or mini disposable pans or by using a mini loaf pan.
 Then once the bread has cooled completely, simply wrap it in plastic wrap, followed by tinfoil to keep it nice and fresh.